Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 ARTICLE 12

-Section 1 NOMINATIONS AND ELECTIONS: Any member may run for the office of President or Vice President by notifying the Secretary/Treasurer in writing by no later than September 15, provided they meet the qualifications identified in Article 6, Section 3.
+Section 1 NOMINATIONS AND ELECTIONS: Any member may run for the office of President or Vice President by notifying the Secretary/Treasurer in writing by no later than September 15, provided they meet the qualifications identified in Article 6, Section 5.
+If multiple members request nomination to Vice President, the President may appoint one or may choose to hold an election within the Region

 Section 2 VOTING: An official ballot shall be emailed to the last known address of each member at least 15 days prior to the closing date for ballot returns.